 References should be cited on a separate bibliographic sheet following the Turabian Style Guide.
 The guide can be found at: http://www.lib.usm.edu/research/guides/turabian.html

-National Award Winner -- Up to three individuals in each age division are eligible to receive a certificate.
+National Award Winner -- Up to three individuals in each age division are eligible to receive a medal.
 National Award Winners are eligible to return for competition the following year in the same age division of this project area.
 In the event that an essay of sufficient quality is not entered, no National Award will be presented.

 Mail entries to the Susan Schoneweis, project chairperson, address listed below.